hoobooh/aria/Flaes Asteliar/Flaes Asteliar/Flaes Asteliar/1. Making a Character/1.2. Classes/Combat Classes/Fighting Doctrines/Guardian.md

 The old faithful.
 Simple, straightforward, yet effective.
 Guardians are martials who make up for their lack of extra options with a sturdy foundation.
 Guardians excel at extended combat, protection, and are hard pressed to find a situation where they aren't impactful.
+They function best in parties, where they can utilize their defensive capabilities to the fullest.

 | Level | Features               | Martial Art Points |
 | ----- | ---------------------- | :----------------: |